Excerpts from the Workshop held at the

 You may be familiar with the parable of the six blind men and the elephant: Each of them feels a different part of the elephant, and because that is what they think the elephant is, that is what they define the elephant as being.
 So one has one leg, one has a trunk, one has a tail, and they think this is what the elephant is.
 Well, this is what people do with the Course, without realizing they are doing it.
 They take certain parts that they resonate with because they interpret it as preserving their specialness in the guise of spirituality, and they do not realize what the whole Course is.

 To use a musical example, it would be as if you took a bridge passage in a piece of music and disregarded its role as a bridge.
 A bridge passage is a sequence of measures or bars that link one part of a movement to another.
 Usually these bridge passages are not terribly important, but they do become significant in getting you from one part of the symphony to another.
 Those of you who know Beethoven's symphonies recognize that his greatest symphonies really constitute a unit.
-They are perfectly intact and whole, and these bridge passages become very important.
+They are a perfectly intact whole, and these bridge passages become very important.
 But if all you see in the Fifth Symphony, for example, are the bridge passages and then say this is the Fifth Symphony without realizing how they fit into the whole, you will have no clue as to what Beethoven is really expressing in that Symphony.

 People do the very same thing with the Course.
 To shift to another milieu, if you look at Shakespeare's works, his greatest tragedies have what are usually referred to as scenes of comic relief.
 As the tragedy builds to an inevitable end, which is filled with tension, he inserts a very comic scene.
 If you know Macbeth, there is the very famous drunken-porter scene, which is very funny.
 In Hamlet there is the graveyard diggers scene, which is very funny.
 If you just look at those scenes and say this is Hamlet, this is Macbeth, this is very funny, Shakespeare is being silly, or he is being stupid, or he is being a comedian, you will not realize the role that particular scene plays in the whole play, and you will miss what the play is about.
 That is, again, exactly what people do with A Course in Miracles.